thaiscf/delta_customer_feedback_ui/README.md

 - ```Ctrl+C``` on the terminal will gracefully shut down the application.

 ## Access
-To access the application, open the link 'http://localhost:8081/feedback' into the browser.
+To access the application, open the link 'http://localhost:8081/feedback'.